-We are personally sensitive to the issue having experienced the horror of loosing our dog to the tick borne disease, while attending a dog show in Argentina.
+We are personally sensitive to the issue having experienced the horror of losing our dog to the tick-borne disease while attending a dog show in Argentina.

-One of the most well know tick borne disease, Lyme disease, was first described in North America in the 1970s in Lyme, Connecticut, the town for which it was then named.
+One of the most well known tick-borne disease, Lyme disease, was first described in North America in the 1970s in Lyme, Connecticut, the town for which it was then named.
 This disease has since been reported from many areas of the country, including most counties in California.

 We don’t have specific information about people in Sonoma County infected with Lyme disease.
 However, the good news is the CDC shows that California’s rate of incidence has lowered significantly since 2010 when it reported 126 cases.

 We do know that so far this year, there have been 98 doges in Mendocino County and 531 in Sonoma County infected with Lyme disease.
 In 2014, Sonoma alone had 848.

 (Visit Companion Animal Parasite Council website to see specific data for your state and county for Lyme and other tick-borne diseases.)